cloudflare/cloudflare-docs/content/zaraz/consent-manager/_index.md

 All tools use consent as a legal basis.
 This is due to the fact that they all use cookies and are not strictly necessary for the website’s correct operation.
 Due to this, all purposes are opt-in.
 {{</Aside>}}

-## About the Consent Management Platform (CMP)
+## Purposes and tools

 When you add a new tool to your website, Zaraz does not assign any purpose to it.
 This means that this tool will skip consent by default.
-Remember to check the Consent Management settings every time you set up a new tool.
+Remember to check the [Consent Management settings](/zaraz/consent-manager/enable-consent-manager/) every time you set up a new tool.
 This helps ensure you avoid a situation where your tool is triggered before the user gives consent.

 The user’s consent preferences are stored within a first-party cookie.
 This cookie is a JSON file that maps the purposes’ ID to a `true`/`false`/missing value: